The History of Climbing Harnesses (6 Photos)

 Bill Forrest Waistbelt

-sold separately from leg loops (below) for precise sizing.
+Sold separately from leg loops (next slide) for precise sizing.

 Bill Forrest Leg Loops

 These and the waistbelt were always used together.

 Made by Troll of England, designed for the first ascent of Annapurna South.